 Digestion- Guineas have a highly sensitive digestive tract as it is, and they cannot easily digest the sugars in raisins.
 These excess sugars can cause diarrhea, stomach pain, loose stool, and painful cramps.

-Calcium- While small amounts of calcium are essential for the health of your guinea’s teeth and bones, excess calcium can cause issues like urinary tract infections and bladder and kidney stones.
+Calcium- While small amounts of calcium are essential for the health of your guinea pig’s teeth and bones, excess calcium can cause issues like urinary tract infections and bladder and kidney stones.
 The added calcium they’ll get from raisins may lead to a few of these disorders.

 Do Raisins Have Any Health Benefits for Guineas?

 Vitamin C- Guineas cannot make their own vitamin C and need to obtain it from external sources.
-Without it, they can get scurvy, which is fairly common in captive guineas.
-Raisins have this essential vitamin, so raisins can be a potential benefit.
+Without it, they can get scurvy, which is fairly common in pet guinea pigs.
+Raisins have this essential vitamin, so they can be a potential benefit.

 Fiber- Guinea pigs need a diet that is high in fiber, and raisins contain dietary fiber content.